jsummers/deark/technical.md

 command line.
 In the future, there might be an option to change this behavior, and automatically try to find related files.

-Bitmap fonts are converted to images.
-Someday, there might be an option to convert them to some portable font format, but that is difficult to do well.
+Most bitmap fonts are converted to images.
+The goal is that, eventually, almost all of them will be converted to a more-portable font file format.
+But that is difficult to do well.

 ## How to build ##